secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 ### Motion 1 (Democratic Procedures) ###

-This DF Althing accepts the document entitled 'DF Democratic Procedures', dated [insert date here], as an official guide to how business should be undertaken at business events (including Althings, Things, and mini-Things).
+This DF Althing accepts the document entitled 'DF Democratic Procedures', dated 5th September 2013, as an official guide to how business should be undertaken at business events (including Althings, Things, and mini-Things).
 Relevant sections of the constitution will be modified to refer to this document.

 (Joe MacMahon)